Airports in Japan: The No-Stress Guide to Landing Like a Pro

 • Peak seasons: Simpler transfers reduce stress

-What to Do Before You Travel
+Before You Travel

 What to Pack or Organise

-• Have hotel address ready
+• Have your hotel address ready to show station staff or taxi drivers.

-On-the-Ground Tips & Common Mistakes
+On-the-Ground Tips

 Do’s

-• Do match airport to itinerary
+• Match airport to itinerary

-• Do book first-night accommodation near transport hubs
+• Book first-night accommodation near transport hubs

-• Do plan rail travel in advance
+• Plan rail travel in advance

 Don’ts

-• Don’t assume all Tokyo airports are equal
+• Assume all Tokyo airports are equal

-• Don’t ignore transfer time after landing
+• Ignore transfer time after landing

-• Don’t book flights before understanding your route
+• Book flights before understanding your route

 Quick Fixes if You Get It Wrong